CommWebTeam/en_to_fr_mapper/README.md

 Since Dreamweaver pastes do not distinguish superscripts and subscripts from the original word document, they will not be distinguished in the content lists generated in part 1, either; the user will have to manually add them in when cleaning the document to conform it to WCAG/WET standards.

 One of the rules used in part 2 for finding english contents is to match while ignoring superscripts and subscripts.
 To mark the tags where this rule is used (rather than one of the earlier rules), the string SUPERSCRIPTORSUBSCRIPT is included in front of the tag.
 The user should manually search for this keyword and add in superscripts/subscripts at those lines.

+## Beyond Comparing

+Since there are numerous edge cases where values may be swapped or not correctly mapped, a manual inspection should be done on the French document afterwards.

+One common issue with the mapper is that punctuation differences between English and French contents (e.g. a period is bolded in the English version only) may result in duplicate / missing punctuation or spacing, so it could be worth manually searching for strings like *" ."*, *" ,"*, *".."*, and *". ."* to remove first.